henoshock/dcuo-resources/www/content/stat_scaling.md

 * OP gear considers every stat as a *primary stat*, except for power (which is never a primary stat).

 # Gear

-Here we focus on how the amount of stats a certain piece of gear gives is determined.

-## Combat Rating

 There are 13 different types of gear, which we can split into 8 pieces of *armor* and 5 *accessories*:
 <table>